 Potential projects could include:

 Sarah is also happy to take students who want to customize their own project in any area of coastal geomorphology and management.
-Some funding is available for field costs associated with projects.
+Some funding is available for field costs associated with projects

-Dr Lisa Palmer
+A/Prof Lisa Palmer

 Lisa is a human geographer who teaches and researches on human-environment relations and indigenous approaches to environmental and social governance.
 Her research takes a critical ecological approach and is focused on south-east Asia (particularly Timor Leste) and indigenous Australia.
 She is currently working on an ARC project on Sprit Ecologies and Customary Governance in Timor Leste.
 She is interested in supervising students in the area of post-conflict development and difference and conservation and cultural environments.